iamdtang/node-testing/article.md

 };
 ```

 Here `getTax` uses the `request` library to make a POST request to the tax API with a JSON payload containing the subtotal.
-When the request completes, the callback function passed to `getTax`, called `done`, will execute with that `tax` property in the JSON response.
+When the request completes, the callback function passed to `getTax`, called `done`, will execute with the `tax` property in the JSON response.

 ### Stubbing with Sinon